 - a) instruct the student to go to the main office for the period of removal.
-In such case, the teacher should send a note with the student. - b) obtain coverage for the class and escort the student to main office. - c) seek assistance from the main office or other available staff.
-When assistance arrives, The teacher or othe other adult should accompany the student to the main office.
+In such cases, the teacher should send a note to the student. - b) obtain coverage for the class and escort the student to the main office. - c) seek assistance from the main office or other available staff.
+When assistance arrives, the teacher or other adult should accompany the student to the main office.